 Vineyard Vines Logo

-And the whale was also a tribute to Martha’s Vineyard island, as the place has long been famous for its whaling.
-Also, one of Ian and Shep Murray’s ancestors was known to have masterfully carved whales from wood.
-One such figure still hangs above the brothers’ ancestral home entrance.
+And the whale was also a tribute to Martha’s Vineyard, as the island has long been famous for whaling.
+Also, one of Ian and Shep Murray’s ancestors was known to have carved whales from wood masterfully.
+One such figure still hangs above the entrance to the brothers’ ancestral home.

-The whimsical logo is reminiscent of the style of the patterns that adorn the iconic Vineyard Vines ties.
-First, the whale is not a regular but a pink one with a dark blue outline.
+The whimsical logo is reminiscent of the patterns that adorn the iconic Vineyard Vines ties.
+First, the whale is not a regular whale but a pink one with a dark blue outline.
 Second, it smiles affably, raising an eyebrow.
-The drawing looks childish, and the minimum of details reinforces this impression.
+The drawing looks childish, and the minimal detail reinforces this impression.
 There are no side fins, but there is a tail bent upwards and bifurcated at the end in the form of a heart or two tassels.

 The brand name is written at the bottom, for which the designers used lowercase letters in navy blue.
 The elegant font with serifs and drop-shaped thickenings adds dynamics, contrasting with the rounded silhouette of a whale.
-The text is intentionally oversized and takes up one line, so the icon looks small against its background.
+The text is intentionally oversized and spans one line, so the icon appears small against its background.

 Font and Colors